Information Systems, Ph.D.

 Number Required: 2

 From Whom: Letters of recommendation should

-come from college/university faculty
+be obtained from college/university faculty

-members familiar with academic competence
+members familiar with academic competence.

 Coursework Required for Admission Consideration:

 No specific coursework is required for admission consideration.